+The Bible.
+Gateway Pundit.
+Creation.
+Greg Laurie.
+Islam is hate.
+DeMint: Tea Party Movement Will Bring on ‘Spiritual Revival’ Israel.
+New Age.
 The New Age movement is a Western spiritual movement that developed in the second half of the 20th century.
-Its central precepts have been described as "drawing on both Eastern and Western spiritual and metaphysical traditions and infusing them with influences from self-help and motivational psychology, holistic health, parapsychology, consciousness research and quantum physics."
+Its central precepts have been described as "drawing on both Eastern and Western spiritual and metaphysical traditions and infusing them with influences from self-help and motivational psychology, holistic health, parapsychology, consciousness research and quantum physics".
 The term New Age refers to the coming astrological Age of Aquarius.
 The movement aims to create "a spirituality without borders or confining dogmas" that is inclusive and pluralistic.
-It holds to "a holistic worldview," emphasising that the Mind, Body, and Spirit are interrelated and that there is a form of monism and unity throughout the universe.
+It holds to "a holistic worldview", emphasising that the Mind, Body, and Spirit are interrelated and that there is a form of monism and unity throughout the universe.
 It attempts to create "a worldview that includes both science and spirituality" and embraces a number of forms of mainstream science as well as other forms of science that are considered fringe.

 History Origins Author: European Antichrist looking more and more unlikely.
 Text smaller Text bigger With Europe on the verge of economic collapse, what about all those popular predictions that the European Union would become the world’s political powerhouse, giving rise to the endtimes prophecies of a world dictator known to Bible students as the Antichrist?